TaoStarlit/English/book/essentialWords.md

 # Unit 1 The natuarl wolrd

+## idea for writing and speaking
+1. tree? is the habitant of a large variety of animal; hold on the soil
+2.

 ## AudioScript-1 The environmental impact of logging (lecturer)
 ### terrestrial, aquatic, trail, variety, beneath the bark, owls, squirrels, on the branches or in the trunk, erode